 Look for Traffic.
 Look for vehicles coming onto the highway, into your lane, or turning.
 Watch for brake lights from slowing vehicles.
-By seeing these things far enough ahead, you can change your speed, or change lanes if necessary to avoid a problem.
-If a traffic light has been green for a long time it will probably change before you get there.
-Start slowing down and be ready to stop.
+By seeing these things far enough ahead, you can change your speed, or change lanes, if necessary, to avoid a problem.
+If a traffic light has been green for a long time, it will probably change before you get there.